 Cost \$6.00 per child

 Availability Tuesday to Friday

-Duration 60 mins
+Duration 60 minutes

-WA Curriculum Links Science: ACSSU017; ACSSU019; ACSSU021 See over for details.
+WA Curriculum Links Science: ACSSU017; ACSSU019; ACSSU021 Sustainability: Ol.2 - Ol.3 See over for details.

 Important information:

 - Parent helper assistance is required for individual groups. - This is an outdoor activity.
 Weather appropriate clothing and enclosed shoes are required by all participants. - Natural hazards such as biting insects may be present.